sauce-archives/ios-rdc-quickstart/README.md

 If you want to upload the app yourself ahead of time, the `saucestorage` helper library, included here, could be of use.
 Or, see the [Sauce Storage API documentation](https://docs.saucelabs.com/reference/rest-api/#temporary-storage).
-Just make sure, once you've uploaded the app, that you use a `sauce-storage:` URL, like `"app": "sauce-storage:your_app.zip"`.
+Just make sure, once you've uploaded the app, that you use a `sauce-storage:` URL.
+So the test capabilities would have a line like `"app": "sauce-storage:your_app.zip"`.

 #### Provisioning